mhjensen/Physics321/README.md

 - Monday 1/10: Introduction to the course and reminder  on vectors, space, time and motion, JRT chapters 1.2 and 1.3 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
 Python programming reminder, elements from CMSE 201 and how they are used in this course.
 Installing software (anaconda).
 See slides at https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
 AMS chapters 2 and 4 are very useful.
 1st homework due January 19.
 - Wednesday 1/12: Forces and Newton's laws of motion.
 Free fall problems.
 JRT chapter 1.4 and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week2/html/week2.html).
 AMS chapters 2 and 4 are very useful
-- Friday: Discussions and problem solving
+- Friday 1/14: Discussions and problem solving and discussion of first homework

 ###  Week 3, January 17-21, 2022

-- MOnday 1/17: MLK day, no classes
+- Monday 1/17: MLK day, no classes
 - Wednesday 1/19: Motion and forces, Newton's laws, examples
-- Friday 1/29: Motion and forces, Newton's laws, examples.
+- Friday 1/21: Motion and forces, Newton's laws, examples.
+Problems solving.
+Deadline first homework.
 - Good reads are Taylor chapters 1.4, 1.5, 1.6, 2.1-2.4 and AMS chapters 4.2 and  5 and and lecture notes (https://mhjensen.github.io/Physics321/doc/pub/week3/html/week3.html).

 ### Week 4, January 24-28, 2022
 - Monday 1/24: We discuss various forces and their pertinent equations of motion.
 Recommended reading: Taylor 2.1-2.4.
 Malthe-Sørenssen chapter 6-7 contains many examples.
 We will cover in particular a falling object in two dimensions with linear air resistance relevant for homework 3.
+Deadline homework 1
 - Wednesday 1/26: We discuss other force models with examples such as the gravitational force and a spring force.
 See Malthe-Sørenssen chapter 7.3-7.5.
 We start also our discussion of energy and work, see Taylor 4.1
 - Friday 1/28:  We discuss several examples of energy and work.
 Taylor 4.1-4.3.
+Problem solving.
+Deadline second homework.

 ### Week 5, January 31- February 4, 2022
 - Monday 1/31: More on Conservation laws, momentum conservation, 4th homework, due February 15
 - Wednesday 2/2: Examples of applications of conservation laws, angular momentum conservation.
 - Friday 2/4:  Conservation laws and further examples.
+Problem solving.
+Deadline third homework.
 - Good reads are Taylor sections 3.1-3.5 and 4.1-4.3 and AMS chapters 10-14.

 ### Week 6, February 7-11, 2022
 - Monday 2/7: Conservation laws.
 Introducing the Velocity Verlet algorithm and the Earth Sun problem
 - Wednesday 2/9: Examples of application of conservations laws (see chapter 4 of Taylor).
 - Friday 2/11: Conservative forces, summary plus discussion of homeworks.
+Problem solving.
+Deadline fourth homework.

 ### Week 7, February 14-18, 2022
 - Monday 2/14: Oscillations, mathematical details, the sliding block and energy conservation
 - Wednesday 2/16:  Oscillations, damped motion and more mathematical details.
 Taylor chapter 5.1 and 5.2.
-- Friday 2/18: Oscillations, resonances and more on damped motion
+- Friday 2/18: Oscillations, resonances and more on damped motion.
+Deadline  fifth homework.
-- First midterm project, available Feb 27/28 and due March 12, 2022
+- First midterm project, available Feb 21 and due March 4, 2022
 - Good reads are chapter 5 of Taylor on oscillations.

 ### Week 8, February 21-25
 - Monday 2/21: Damped Oscillations, driven oscillations and resonances.
 - Wednesday 2/23:  Resonances
-- Friday 3/5: Resonances and start discussion of Fourier series.
+- Friday 2/25: Resonances and start discussion of Fourier series.
 Discussion of first midterm.
 - Good reads are sections 5.4-5.7 of Taylor on oscillations.

 ### Week 9, February 28- March 4, 2022
 - Monday 2/28: Fourier series and oscillations.
-Discussion of first midterm.
 - Wednesday 3/2: Discussions  of oscillations and time-dependent forces.
+Discussion of first midterm.
 - Friday 3/4:  Discussion  of first midterm and summary of oscillations.
+Deadline for first midterm.
 - Good reads are sections 5.7-5.8 and  8.2-8.4 of Taylor and Lecture notes

 ### Week 10 Spring break, no lectures